-The phrase ride him, cowboy is typically a shout of encouragement for when people are riding on the backs of broncos and other untamed animals, like bulls.
+The phrase ride him, cowboy is typically a shout of encouragement directed towards people who are riding on the backs of horses and other untamed animals, like bulls.

 The Origin Of ‘Ride Him, Cowboy!’

-Where does this phrase come from?
-It is likely that the saying ‘ride him, cowboy’ originates from rodeo events that people go to in order to watch or test their cowboy skills in a number of events that happen there.
-One event, for example, involves a participant from the rodeo climbing onto the back of a horse and trying to stay on as it attempts to throw the rider off.
-Thus, someone watching from the audience might shout to the rider, “ride him, cowboy,” encouraging him to stay on.
+The saying ‘ride him, cowboy’ possibly originates from rodeo events where people go to watch or test their cowboy skills.
+There are a few events that are held there.
+For example, one event involves someone climbing onto the back of a horse (or bull) and staying on as long as possible as the animal tries throwing them off.
+People watching from afar might shout to the rider, “ride him, cowboy,” encouraging him to stay on.

 “Ride Him, Cowboy!

 A headlong dash.
 A sudden stop.
 Whirl.
 Back again, twisting, rearing, pitching up and down, sideways, any old way!
 Horse and rider battling for supremacy.”

 - It was Jill’s first time at the rodeo.
 When her friend climbed onto the back of a bronco and tried staying on, she shouted “ride him, cowboy!” but it didn’t take long until he was thrown off.